Rape Prevention Education

 - 14-17 year olds had the highest rate of sexual assault compared to other age groups.

-- Females were approximately seven times as likely as males to be sexually assaulted.
+- Females were approximately eight times as likely as males to be sexually assaulted.

 The Rape Prevention Education (RPE) program efforts address perpetration, victimization, bystander attitudes and behavior and social norms.